amaanalikhan3000/PythonFlask-Blog/README.md

 # PythonFlask-Blog
-This blog created using flask as part of flask and I have used jinja templating and flaskSQLalchemy for database
+This blog is created using flask as a part of learning flask and also jinja templating and flaskSQLalchemy for database is used.